(Last updated 3/7/2017; last reviewed 11/14/2016)

 When recommending HIV medicines for pregnant women with HIV, health care providers carefully consider the benefits and risks of specific HIV medicines.

 All pregnant women with HIV should start taking HIV medicines as soon as possible during pregnancy.
-Women already taking HIV medicines when they become pregnant should continue taking the HIV medicines throughout their pregnancies.
+In general, women already taking HIV medicines when they become pregnant should continue taking the HIV medicines throughout their pregnancies.

 The choice of an HIV regimen to use during pregnancy depends on several factors, including a woman’s current or past use of HIV medicines, other medical conditions she may have, and drug resistance testing.
 In general, pregnant women with HIV can use the same HIV regimens recommended for non-pregnant adults—unless the risk of any known side effects to a pregnant woman or her baby outweighs the benefit of a regimen.
 Also, the regimen must be able to control a woman’s HIV even with pregnancy-related changes that can affect how the body processes medicine.